Holiday Buy and Sell

 Not enough holiday days?
 School holidays draining your holiday allowance?
 Want to go on a holiday of a lifetime?
 Planning to spend time with loved ones?
 No problem!

-If you’d like to buy extra leave, you need to be earning above the national minimum wage after deductions.
+If you’d like to buy extra leave, you need to be earning above the national minimum wage threshold.
 The cost of buying holiday is deducted through payroll from your gross salary (before tax & NI) over 12 months, starting in May.
 This is known as a Salary Sacrifice arrangement.

 Please note you are buying additional holiday for next years holiday entitlement (not the current year).